Oliver-Siren/CCM/salt/Installation instructions.md

 > **Note:**
 > - Your Salt master will need to have a static IP so that your minions can find it in the future as well
 > - By default, Salt minions look for their master trying to find one with a hostname "salt".
 Thus, you are not supposed to need to set interface IP at all, but in my experience, this never works and it is more efficient to set it work by IP instead, for this also allows for management of minions that are not accessible through your LAN but Internet.

+When you are done modifying /etc/salt/master you should download Arctic CCM repository with

+``